TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 		* Tell students how assignments work from right to left, so the item on the right is assigned to the item on the left.
 	* Have students work on Part 2 of the lab for 10 Minutes
 4. **Four Fours**
-	* Four fours is a mathematical puzzle wheretThe goal is to find a mathematical expression for every whole number from 0 to some maximum, using only common mathematical symbols and the digit 4 (no other digit is allowed).
+	* Four Fours is a mathematical puzzle where the goal is to find a mathematical expression for every whole number from 0 to some maximum, using only common mathematical symbols and the digit 4 (no other digit is allowed).
-	* In this version, students can use use 44 which count as two fours eventhough equations for 0 to 4 can be solved without using 44.
+	* In this version, students can use use 44 which counts as two fours even though equations for 0 to 4 can be solved without using 44.
 	* For example, zero can be solved with either: 44 - 44 or 4 + 4 - 4 - 4
 	* Students can easily be challenged by extending the limit from the 0-4 to 5 and above.
 5. **Debrief**